ComfyUI Extension: ComfyUI-VibeVoice

 • model_name: Select the VibeVoice model to use (1.5B or Large).

-• quantize_llm_4bit: (Overhauled!)
-Enable to run the LLM component in 4-bit (NF4) mode.
-This dramatically reduces VRAM usage.
+• quantize_llm_4bit: Enable to run the LLM component in 4-bit (NF4) mode, dramatically reducing VRAM usage.

-• attention_mode: (New!)
-Select the attention implementation: eager (safest), sdpa (balanced), flash_attention_2 (fastest), or sage (quantized high-performance).
+• attention_mode: Select the attention implementation: eager (safest), sdpa (balanced), flash_attention_2 (fastest), or sage (quantized high-performance).

-• inference_steps: Number of diffusion steps for the audio decoder.
+• inference_steps: Number of diffusion steps for audio generation.
+Recommended: 10.

 • do_sample, temperature, top_p, top_k: Standard sampling parameters for controlling the creativity and determinism of the speech generation.